REFER A PATIENT - Please click here for details.

 Comorbidities

 If not diagnosed and managed properly Lipoedema can result in further complications including reduced mobility, lymphoedema (due to scarring of the lymphatics secondary to the inflammatory nature of the lipoedema tissue); as well as depression, anxiety, body dysmorphia or eating disorders.
-It is not uncommon for patients with significant mobility issues with advanced lipoedema to have permanent lymphoedema and issues with deep vein thrombosis
+It is not uncommon for patients with significant mobility issues with advanced Lipoedema to have permanent Lymphoedema and issues with deep vein thrombosis.

 Some common conditions that co-exist with Lipoedema can include: